The title of the Association shall be ‘The Middlesex Junior Cricket Association’ hereinafter referred as ‘The Association’.

 - Life Members.
 Those persons whose activities on behalf of the Association are considered by the County Executive Committee as worthy of special recognition.

-- Colt Members.
+- Junior Members.
 Those members of member clubs who have not reached the age of eighteen by the first day of September in the relevant financial year of the Association.

 - Associate Members – those persons who as individuals wish to support the objects of the Association.